mighty-hotdog/foundry-defi-stablecoin-f23/README.md

 According to the Cyfrin Updraft course, the stablecoin system should be disabled at this point to prevent users from being harmed/exploited.
 The course leaves the rather serious issue of users having their funds locked up in the system as a challenge for students to try and solve.
 Gotta think abit more on that one...

 If the reply is found to be not stale, the proxy function passes the reply back out to the caller.

+### Selecting Suitable Oracles
+This project uses the Chainlink Price Feeds for ETH/USD and BTC/USD prices.
+However Chainlink Price Feeds update much too slowly - the docs list the heartbeat as 3600 seconds - which means each price update takes up to 1 hour for both ETH/USD and BTC/USD.

+Grok recommends Pyth Price Feeds with update frequency ~400ms.

+Will be implementing this into the project as an alternative to Chainlink Price Feeds.

 # Learnings and Takeaways
 Wrote alot of Solidity.
 Learned a ton doing this course.